 Due to the complex rate structures and timing involved, demand management is much more difficult than consumption management (Strategy #1).
 Once understood and implemented, however, you can greatly decrease your cost with little to no up-front financial investment.
 Reach out if this is a strategy you’d like help with.

-Let’s look at an example of a cash purchase: your building currently uses 1,000,000 kWh and you are paying $0.10/kWh.
+Let’s say your building currently uses 1,000,000 kWh and you are paying $0.10/kWh.
 Your current bill is $100k.
-You install a solar system that produces 250,000 kWh per year, 25% of your usage, with a PPA rate of $0.08/kwh.
-This means your grid purchase is only 750,000 kWh, so if grid electric rates go up 5%, it will only be a $3,750 increase instead of a $5,000 increase.
-Additionally, there is an immediate savings of 20% ($0.10 to $0.08) from the lower PPA rate.
+You install solar panels that produce 250,000 kWh per year, 25% of your usage, with a PPA rate of $0.08/kwh.
+This means you purchase only 750,000 kWh from the grid.
+If grid electric rates increase by 5%, your bill will only increase $3,750 instead of $5,000.
+In addition, you’re seeing an immediate savings of 20% ($0.10 to $0.08) from the lower PPA rate.

 What is even better about solar is that it also helps you with your demand management (see Strategy #2).
 In places like Texas, the solar panels produce the most when the grid is also strained the most (hot, sunny days in the middle of summer).
-Since you are offsetting more of your consumption during this time you get an extra boost of benefit by reducing those super expensive demand charges.
+Since you are offsetting more of your consumption during this time, you get an extra boost of benefit by reducing those super expensive demand charges.
 It is a double benefit of a well-designed solar system.

 Lastly, solar often has PPA rates that are lower than your current grid rate, yielding immediate savings from day one.
 Note that if you decide to purchase your solar system outright rather than leasing through a PPA the benefits are similar.
-Essentially your solar energy will be “free," and you’ll just be paying for the cost of the equipment, whether up-front or through a debt payment.
+Essentially your solar energy will be “free” and you’ll just be paying for the cost of the equipment, whether up-front or through a debt payment.

 About the Author